FIXTradingCommunity/fix-orchestra-spec/v1-0-DRAFT/orchestra_spec.md

 language.

 **XML schema**–defines the elements and attributes that may appear in an XML document.
-The Orchestra schema is defined in W3C (XSD) schema language since it is the most widely adopted format for XML schemas.
+The Orchestra schemas are defined in W3C (XSD) schema language since it is the most widely adopted format for XML schemas.

 ## Documentation